TheAngryRaven/Ravenclaw/readme.md

 >This isn't as feature rich as some of the C# bots, but uses C++ which makes it much more challenging and fun to program for.
 Plus since its c++ you could integrate all kinds of cool scripting languages like python.

->Right now this is more or less a bot base, once polished, i will also release the source for a bot that does other things besides core features as a fork.
+>Right now this is more or less a bot base, once polished, I will also release the source for a bot that does other things besides core features as a fork.

 ***
 ###Program Notes: